GliozzoJ/missSNF/README.md

 library("devtools");
 ```

-3. Then, you can install miss-SNF (some Bioconductor packages
+3. Then, you can install miss-SNF:
-has to be installed apart):

 ```
-# Install BiocManager
-if (!require("BiocManager", quietly = TRUE))
-    install.packages("BiocManager")

-# Install Bioconductor dependencies
-BiocManager::install("RBGL")
-BiocManager::install("graph")
-BiocManager::install("limma")

 # Install miss-SNF
 install("./missSNF");
 ```